TITLE IX - SEX DISCRIMINATION AND SEXUAL MISCONDUCT

-Kaua`i Community College does not discriminate on the basis of sex in any educational program or activity which it operates and is required by Title IX and its implementing regulations not to discriminate in such a manner.
-(See also Interim Executive Policy EP 1.204 – Interim Policy and Procedure on Sex Discrimination and Gender-Based Violence).
+Kaua`i Community College does not discriminate on the basis of sex in any educational program or activity in which it operates and is required by Title IX and its implementing regulations not to discriminate in such a manner.
 Kaua`i Community College’s prohibition of discrimination in educational programs and activities extends to employment as well as to admission.
 For inquiries concerning Title IX, please contact the Title IX Coordinator.

 Individuals may also contact the federal offices below for information regarding Title IX or to file a formal grievance:

 Office for Civil Rights

 U.S. Department of Education